Model Risk in Machine-Learning Distributional IV Estimation: Estimation Strategy

 \subsubsection{Nuisance Function Estimation with KANs: Implementation Details}

-The practical implementation of our KAN-D-IV-LATE estimator relies on the \texttt{efficient-kan} library\footnote{Our specific implementation is available at \url{https://github.com/shawcharles/efficient-kan}.
-The original KAN concept was introduced by \citet{liu2024kan}.} which is a PyTorch-based version designed for improved computational performance.
+The KAN arm of the comparison uses the \texttt{efficient-kan} library,\footnote{Our specific implementation is available at \url{https://github.com/shawcharles/efficient-kan}.
+The original KAN concept was introduced by \citet{liu2024kan}.} a PyTorch implementation designed for computational efficiency.

-For estimating $\hat{\pi}(x)$, $\hat{p}(z,x)$, and $\hat{\mu}(y,w,x)$, we employed KAN architectures specified by the \texttt{layers\_hidden} parameter in \texttt{efficient-kan}.
-For all nuisance functions, we used a structure of \texttt{[input\_dim, 16, 1]}.
-This structure corresponds to an input layer, one hidden layer with 16 neurons, and a single output neuron.
-The \texttt{input\_dim} varies depending on the nuisance function (e.g. $d_X$ for $\hat{\pi}(x)$, $d_X+1$ for $\hat{p}(z,x)$ and $\hat{\mu}(y,w,x)$).

-Key hyperparameters for the KAN models included a B-spline \texttt{grid\_size} of 4 and a \texttt{spline\_order} of 3 (cubic splines).
-The models were trained for 25 steps using the AdamW optimiser with a learning rate of $1 \times 10^{-3}$ and weight decay of $1 \times 10^{-4}$.
-The \texttt{efficient-kan} library provides an internal L1-type regularisation on spline weights, accessible via the \texttt{model.regularization\_loss()} method.
-We incorporated this into our loss function by adding \texttt{KAN\_REG\_STRENGTH * model.regularization\_loss()}, where \texttt{KAN\_REG\_STRENGTH} was set to $1 \times 10^{-4}$.
-A custom PyTorch training loop was implemented.
-For numerical stability, if the minority class count for the binary target of a KAN model within a training fold fell below a threshold (5 in our simulations), KAN fitting was bypassed and predictions were set to the majority class value.

-While these hyperparameters were fixed for our study, future work could involve selecting them via nested cross-validation.